Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-0-m2.md

 As the complexity of applications in the web environment increases, a method of maximizing computational power is needed.

-Tizen 6.0 provides 'multi-device offloading service' technology using multiple devices.
+Tizen 6.0 provides **multi-device offloading service** technology using multiple devices.

 ![img](media/6.0_1_web.png)

 ### Lightweight Web Solution

-Escargot is the Tizen java script engine for the product having Hardware resource restriction.
+Escargot is the Tizen JavaScript engine for the product having hardware resource restriction.
 It uses about 14% in binary size and 35% in memory usage for the benchmark application compared to those of Chrome's V8 JavaScript engine.
-It supports ES6 full specification and supports up to a large part of ES 10.
+Escargot supports ES6 full specification and also supports ES 10 up to a large extent:

-- **Lightweight JavaScript engine (ESCARGOT)** in https://github.com/Samsung/excargot
+- For more information about **Lightweight JavaScript engine**, see [ESCARGOT](https://github.com/Samsung/excargot).
+The following are the details for memory size and features in comparison to Chrome V8 benchmarks:

   - Memory size  (vs chrome v8) octane benchmark in Ubuntu 18.04
     - Binary size : 13.7 %